Super-Resolved Canopy Height Mapping from Sentinel-2 Time Series Using Airborne LiDAR HD Reference Data across Metropolitan France: Methodology

 \subsubsection{Evaluation Metrics}

-To evaluate the performance of the model, we report four complementary metrics: the coefficient of determination (R²), the MAE, the root mean squared error (RMSE) and the relative mean absolute error (rMAE).
+To evaluate the performance of the model for tree height prediction, we report four complementary metrics: the coefficient of determination (R²), the MAE, the root mean squared error (RMSE), and the relative mean absolute error (rMAE).
+We additionally report Intersection over Union (IoU) to assess the quality of the tree classification mask.

 R² measures how well the predicted values follow the variability of the true heights, with higher values indicating better explanatory power.
 MAE reflects the average magnitude of the prediction errors, while RMSE emphasizes larger errors more strongly and, therefore, highlights occasional large deviations.
-Finally, rMAE expresses the average error relative to the true values, allowing comparison across height ranges with different scales.
+The rMAE expresses the average error relative to the true values, enabling comparison across height ranges with different scales.
+Finally, IoU quantifies the spatial overlap between predicted and reference tree masks, measuring the ratio between their intersection and union, and thus evaluates how accurately the model delineates tree-covered areas.

+Moreover, super-resolution predictions may not be perfectly aligned with the reference data, which is a well-known issue in SR evaluation~\cite{11010858}.
+In particular, lower-resolution Sentinel-2 imagery may exhibit geolocation misalignment of several meters.
+While such shifts have limited impact at the native resolution, they can lead to pixel-level misalignment between SR predictions and higher-resolution reference data.
+Therefore, when evaluating our approach against independent LiDAR-derived height maps, we employ shifted evaluation metrics for 5 and 2.5~m models.
+These metrics are computed by evaluating several spatial offsets within a local neighborhood and selecting the alignment yielding the lowest MAE.
+The remaining evaluation metrics are subsequently computed using this optimal shift.